llsc-supercloud/supercloud-docs-mkdocs/docs/requesting-account.md

 data to make sure Supercloud is the right place to be putting the data.
 Please be as detailed as you can.
-To get a general idea of the sorts of data that may or may not be appropriate for Supercloud, take a look at [MIT IS&T\'s guidance for storing data in Dropbox, OneDrive, and Google Drive here](http://kb.mit.edu/confluence/pages/viewpage.action?pageId=152598887).
+To get a general idea of the sorts of data that may or may not be appropriate for Supercloud, take a look at [MIT IS&T's guidance for storing data in Dropbox, OneDrive, and Google Drive here](http://kb.mit.edu/confluence/pages/viewpage.action?pageId=152598887).